What is gastroparesis?

 In most cases, gastroparesis is a long-term or chronic health problem.
 It can’t be

 cured.
 But you can manage the disease with a care plan.

 If you have diabetes and gastroparesis, the main goal is to control your blood sugar

 levels.
 Any medicines that can cause gastroparesis will likely be stopped.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend

 Your care plan may include:

-- Taking medicines.
-Your healthcare provider may prescribe a few medicines to see which works best.
+Taking medicines.
+Your healthcare provider may prescribe a few medicines to see what works best.

 6 smaller meals a day is more helpful than eating 3 larger ones.
 Some experts suggest